jepsen-io/jepsen/cockroachdb/README.rst

 At the end, the checker validates that the sum of the remaining balances of all accounts is the same as the initial sum.

-.. note:: This test is currently incomplete.
-The full test should contain *conditional transactions*, where a transfer is only effected if the remaining balance in the source account is sufficient *within the same transaction*.
-Then at the end the test should check that no account has a negative balance.
-However this part of the test was not implemented because it is not possible to place conditionals within a transaction executed via the sql-over-ssh transport.

 How to run the Jepsen tests for CockroachDB
 -------------------------------------------